carlbarcenas/carlanthonybarcenas/readme.md

-# Temporary ReadMe File to track what's left to do:
+# ReadMe File to track what's left to do:
-Stuck with basic navbar.

 To Do List:
 * Create a home page for when clicking logo
 * Portfolio Cards